-OBJECTIVE: To increase teen seat belt use among drivers at a rural high school by implementing the Drive Alive Pilot Program (DAPP), a theory-driven intervention built on highway safety best practices.
+Objective: To increase teen seat belt use among drivers at a rural high school by implementing the Drive Alive Pilot Program (DAPP), a theory-driven intervention built on highway safety best practices.

-METHODS: The first component of the program was 20 observational teen seat belt surveys conducted by volunteer students in a high school parking lot over a 38-month period before and after the month-long intervention.
+Methods: The first component of the program was 20 observational teen seat belt surveys conducted by volunteer students in a high school parking lot over a 38-month period before and after the month-long intervention.
 The survey results were published in the newspaper.
 The second component was the use of incentives, such as gift cards, to promote teen seat belt use.
 The third component involved disincentives, such as increased police patrol and school policies.
 The fourth component was a programmatic intervention that focused on education and media coverage of the DAPP program.

-CONCLUSION: Based on seat belt observational surveys, the DAPP was effective in increasing seat belt use among rural high school teenagers.
+Conclusion: Based on seat belt observational surveys, the DAPP was effective in increasing seat belt use among rural high school teenagers.
 Utilizing a theory-based program that builds on existing best practices can increase the observed seat belt usage among rural high school students.

-Burkett, Katie M., Steve Davidson, Carol Cotton, James Barlament, Laurel Loftin, James Stephens, Martin Dunbar, Ryan Butterfield.
+Burkett, Katie M., Steve Davidson, Carol Cotton, James Barlament, Laurel Loftin, James H. Stephens, Martin Dunbar, Ryan Butterfield.